CurtisFenner/smol-builder/docs/smol.md

 #### Allocation
 Smol currently assumes that all allocating operations succeed.

-In the real world, `new` may fail because the program has run out of all memory.
+In the real world, `new` may fail because the program has exhausted all available memory.
+A Smol program that exhausts its memory may stop or misbehave.
-However, Smol assumes it will always succeed and has no way to handle allocation failures.

 #### Stack Overflow
 Smol currently assumes you have enough stack space to run your program.
 Because Smol has no looping construct, it's not possible to bound the growth of the stack.
 As a result, recursion may require an unpredictable amount of space.
-However, there is no way to handle running out of stack space.
+A Smol program that exhausts its stack may stop or misbehave.

 ### Nonterminating Conditions